 The operating context of philanthropy is changing.
 We’re going through a period of rapid and often unpredictable change, both in the UK and overseas.

-In autumn 2025, we launched a new series of conversations with environmental leaders that sit outside of philanthropy and explore what “stepping up” to this political moment looks like.
+In Autumn 2025, we launched a new series of conversations with environmental leaders that sit outside of philanthropy and explore what “stepping up” to this political moment looks like.
 Join future events with your own questions, challenges and ideas so we can explore this together.

 Below are all the recordings from our Stepping Up series.
 EFN funder members have been emailed the password.